-Nancy Blansky, gruff but loving, houses, mothers, and even choreographs for a hotel's showgirls.
-Besides the young ladies she provides a home for nephews dancer Joey and junior womanizer, 12 year old Anthony.
+Nancy Blansk's, gruff but loving.
+Busy housing, mothering, and even choreographing for a hotel's showgirls.
+Besides the young ladies. she also provides a home for her nephew; a dancer named Joey and 12-year old junior-womaniser; Anthony.

 Today, this sit-com would be considered funny though a bit of a copycat of other current shows.
 It was provocative, controversial and FUNNY.
 Sadly, it was too far ahead of its time for its target audience.
 (Perhaps the openly gay character scared away viewers in the 70's?)
 Had the network held onto it for a little longer, it might have found a niche, but such was not to be.

 11 of 11 people found this review helpful.

 Was this review helpful to you?